rukkal/static-stl/README.md

 **Summary**

-The SSTL is a partial reimplementation of then C++ STL components.
+The SSTL is a partial reimplementation of the C++ STL components.

-The SSTL's main design goal is to strictly avoid the use of dynamic memory allocation.
+The main design goal is to strictly avoid the use of dynamic memory allocation.

 The SSTL exploits/supports modern C++ features.